a81ewitt/cunft/README.md

 Run `ng build` & `firebase deploy` to deploy to production.
 Project is configured to use firebase as hosting and analytics.

+VSCode task `build & firebase deploy` will also give the same result

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.